Longevity diet

 Relatively high fat

 Perhaps surprisingly the longevity diet recommends relatively high fat, around 30% of calories but mostly from plant sources; olive oil, avocados and nuts.
-Freshly-ground seeds are good too, such as from flax and sesame.
+Freshly-ground seeds are good too, such as flax and sesame.

 The authors speculate that high circulating fats are not pro-aging like too much protein or glucose in the blood from refined carbs; the ketone bodies produced are the same as those from fasting.